 Right one looks better? |

-The old panner was broken--the bias offset adjustment switches no longer worked making the audio agt output cut in and out in some applications.
+The old panner was broken--its bias offset switches no longer worked, making the audio outputs cut in and out in some situations.

 Could I fix this 20+ year old module?